 - Health insurance mandate eliminated starting in 2019:

-- Beginning in tax year 2019, there is no longer a penalty for failure to have individual health insurance.
+- Beginning in tax year 2019, there is no longer a federal penalty for failure to have individual health insurance.

 - Even though there will be no penalty, you’ll do yourself and your health (and your wallet) a big favor by getting adequate health insurance coverage.